 Document the following:

-• Record the oven temperature at 30 second intervals for 10 minutes and 30 seconds
+• Record the oven temperature at 20-minute intervals for 60 minutes.

-• Which height allows food to cook at a faster rate?
+• Which height allows the food to cook at a faster rate?

 Eligibility: